Violin Concerto No. 1 (Glass): Movement III

 After lingering on a single chord for a brief period the orchestra breaks into a rhythm of Latin American origin, along with untuned wooden percussion.
 With the introduction of the violin, the movement enters a dance-like sequence that repeatedly approaches a cadence only to turn away from resolution at the last moment.
 Out of the dance segment emerges the slow finale requested by Zukofsky: the tempo drops and a variation of the pulsing chord motif from the first movement enters to support the violin as it plays a soft closing theme that recapitulates the main material of the second movement.

 Reception

 The piece quickly became one of Glass's most popular works, and appears on a number of recordings.
 Gidon Kremer, the first soloist to record the work, says the concerto "is a work typical of Glass, in which a certain enigmatic drive allows the performer to feel both bound to strict rhythm and free in his fantasy".
 The success of the concerto inspired Glass to branch out into yet more orchestral writing: his first fully formed work for orchestra alone, The Light, emerged in the same year as the violin concerto and was followed by a proliferation of concertos and symphonies over the following years.

 Brazilian flautist James Strauss transcribed the piece for flute, with encouragement from Philip Glass.

+Legacy

+Passages from the concerto feature prominently in the "brooding" soundtrack of Emmanuel Carrère's French-language film of 2005, La Moustache.